San13deep/NETFLIX-MOVIES-AND-TV-SHOWS-CLUSTERING/README.md

 <p><b>1) NETFLIX MOVIES AND TV SHOWS CLUSTERING.ipynb</b></p>
 <p>First, click on the open in colab button present on the top center of the notebook.</p>
 <p><b>2) Kaggle Dataset</b></p>
-<p>Downlaod the dataset from kaggle through provided link.Then, connect to the runtime and execute the cell to mount the drive or upload the data file to the current runtime.</p>
+<p>Downlaod the dataset from Almabetter through provided link.Then, connect to the runtime and execute the cell to mount the drive or upload the data file to the current runtime.</p>
 <p><b>3) Cell Path</b></p>
 <p>Finally, delete the path in the dataset loading cell and replace it with the path of your current data file.
 Run each cell to see the output below it.</p>